HELP: Training course for managing relief operations in humanitarian crises

 In Ouidah, Benin: Institut régional de Santé Publique

-In Baltimore, Maryland, USA: The Bloomberg School of Public Health and School of Medicine at Johns Hopkins University
+In Baltimore, Maryland, USA: The Center for Humanitarian Health at Johns Hopkins University

 In Honolulu, Hawaii, USA: The Center for Excellence in Disaster Management and Humanitarian Assistance and the University of Hawaii

-In Geneva, Switzerland: The Geneva Centre for Education and Research in Humanitarian Action (CERAH, University of Geneva), and the WHO
+In Geneva, Switzerland: University of Geneva and the WHO

 In Havana, Cuba: Escuela Nacional de Salud Publica and the Cuban Red Cross